 A Non-Resident Company, IE: Non trading in that jurisdiction (often referred to as IBCs- International Business Corporations) can make a non-residential declaration at any time from its incorporation.
 In order to benefit from this tax efficient status, certain conditions must be fulfilled.
-Whilst the registered office must be in the jurisdiction the majority of the directors (who can be nominees) must be Non-Residents.
+Whilst the registered office must be in the jurisdiction the majority of the directors and shareholders (who can be nominees) must be Non-Residents.
 The shareholders can be nominees, and details of the beneficial owner are NOT required to be filed on public record.
 Whilst the company will be administered from the jurisdiction, it must be controlled and managed from elsewhere.
 A Non-resident company is NOT usually required to produce audited accounts, although some jurisdictions require basic balance sheets filing with companies registry.
 NO TAX is payable in respect of profit or gains, however a small charge, in lieu of tax,called an annual duty, is payable on the anniversary of the incorporation.
+In some jurisdictions, such as Gibraltar, companies are required to fulfill an annual corporate tax return (a service that we can now provide), and to obtain a Tax Identification Number (TIN), which most banks now require in order to open an account.
+In most cases, this does not make these companies liable for corporation tax, as the income is not physically accrued within the country of registration.

 This type of company is the most popular type of company used by corporate service providers around the world and takes it’s strength from the care and control being outside of the jurisdiction and also outside of the Beneficial Owner’s own country of residence.